-Sellers can see how they're performing both domestically and across various international markets in their Seller Dashboard.
-Specifically, they can view how well they're meeting buyer expectations with buyers from the United States, United Kingdom, German, and global markets.
+You can see how you're performing both domestically and across various international markets in your Seller Dashboard.
+Specifically, you can view how well you're meeting buyer expectations with buyers from the United States, United Kingdom, German, and global markets.
 Learn more about our global seller performance standards.

 As a seller, you're expected to:

 Charge reasonable shipping and handling costs.

 Specify shipping costs and handling time in the listing.